 New Balance and Saucony are some of the post popular brands on the market, and that's for good reason.
 They both bring a lot to the table in reliability and comfort.
 It’s hard to go wrong when picking between these two brands, but there are some small differences to review.

 - New PWRRUN cushioning protects from impact with a soft, yet responsive feel underfoot

 - TRIFLEX outsole optimizes flexibility

 - FORMFIT surrounds the foot in 3D comfort, enhanced by 3D-Print overlays

-Both brands may have a short break-in period, so don't let the first run be a key indicator of overall performance and make sure to give it a couple runs before feeling the difference.
+Both brands may have a short break-in period, so don't let the first run be a key indicator of overall performance, and make sure to give it a couple of runs before feeling the difference.

 - Ground Contact Fresh Foam Midsole delivers a cushioned, lightweight ride and the outsole has strategically placed rubber outsole pods for durability where needed